ScFix/MischiefManaged/README.md

     - this will be stored in a json file on the server.
 This wil not be a dynamically updated in a database
   - have a basic list view of all the Mischiefs in the order they have happened.
   - upon selecting a mischief you navigate to a new view where you view all this pictures in the order that they happened
+  - add a future view to manage new and upcoming trips
   - Push to live

 ### 2. Design the time line & dynamic backend data